 - Extended Metaphor – More complex, and often span multiple sentences or even paragraphs

-Metaphors can also be used to create a powerful image or emotion in a reader.
+People also frequently get idioms and metaphors confused.
+Just like idioms, metaphors can also be used to create a powerful image or emotion in a reader.
 In some cases, a metaphor might even be used to deliberately confuse or mislead someone.
 The possibilities are endless.

 Takeaway: Metaphors are a comparison without using the words “like” or “as”.